microsoft/AADConnectConfigDocumenter/README.md

 How to use the tool:

-* Download the latest release AzureADConnectSyncDocumenter.zip from the [**releases**](https://github.com/Microsoft/AADConnectConfigDocumenter/releases) tab under the Code tab tab.
+* Download the latest release AzureADConnectSyncDocumenter.zip from the [**releases**](https://github.com/Microsoft/AADConnectConfigDocumenter/releases) tab under the Code tab.
 * UNBLOCK the downloaded zip file using the **Right Click** | **Properties** menu and then checking the **Unblock** check-box from the **General** tab.
 * Extract the zip file to an empty local folder on a machine which has .NET Framework 4.5 installed.
 	* This will extract the Documenter application binaries along with the sample data files for "Contoso".
-	* Make sure that the tool runs by double-clicking on the cmd file AzureADConnectSyncDocumenter-Contoso.cmd.
+	* Make sure that the tool runs by double-clicking on the .cmd file AzureADConnectSyncDocumenter-Contoso.cmd.
 * Export the Server Configuration of your pilot / test Azure AD Connect sync server by running Get-ADSyncServerConfiguration cmdlet defined in ADSync module shipped with Azure AD Connect.

 ```PowerShell